Megaship Blocks Suez Canal: What We Know - UrduPoint

 Shipping expert Rose George tells AFP on Friday the blockage was certain to cause price increases for consumers around the world.

+In signs of the knock-on effects, Syrian authorities say Saturday they had been forced to ration already scarce fuel supplies, while Romania's animal health agency says 11 ships carrying livestock out of the country were affected by the traffic suspension.

+Egypt is losing some $12-14 million in revenue from the canal for each day it is closed, Rabie says, while Lloyd's List says the blockage is holding up an estimated $9.6 billion worth of cargo each day between Asia and Europe.

-- What happens next? - Egyptian authorities deploy eight additional tugboats to free the stricken ship.
+- What happens next? - Egyptian authorities deploy 14 additional tugboats to free the stricken ship, says Rabie.

+On Saturday night, the ship moves "30 degrees from left and right" for the first time, he adds, calling it "a good sign".

 He equates the massive vessel to "a heavy whale on the beach".

-Crews are seen working through the night into Friday, using a large dredging machine under floodlights.
+Tugboats and crews have been working late into the night under floodlights since Friday to dislodge it.

-The megaship's owner, Japanese ship-leasing firm Shoei Kisen Kaisha, says "tugboats and dredgers are being used to crush rocks" to try to dislodge the boat.
+The Ever Given's owner, Japanese ship-leasing firm Shoei Kisen Kaisha, says the work includes crushing and removing rocks to free the ship.

-"The focus is now on dredging to remove sand and mud from around the port side of the vessel's bow," BSM says, adding that "two additional tugs" will be arriving by Sunday to assist.
+BSM say one focus is to remove sand and mud from around the port side of the vessel's bow.

 The canal authority has said between 15,000 and 20,000 cubic metres of sand would have to be removed in order to reach a depth of 12-16 metres and refloat the ship.